klaytn/kips/KIPs/kip-82.md

     else:
         spec = calc_deferred_reward(header, config, staking_info)

-        # Compensate the difference from calc_deferred_reward() and actual payment.
+        # Compensate the difference between calc_deferred_reward() and actual payment.
         # If not DeferredTxFee, calc_deferred_reward() assumes 0 total_fee, but
-        # nonzero fee should have actually paid to the proposer.
+        # some nonzero fee is paid to the proposer.
         if not config.DeferredTxFee:
             total_fee = get_total_fee(header)
             spec.Proposer += total_fee